-If ducting is installed, apply duct insulation and a vapor barrier, or use suitable plastic ducting, to prevent condensation formation on ductwork
+If ducting is installed, apply duct insulation and a vapor barrier, or use suitable plastic ducting, to prevent condensation formation on ductwork.

-Installed ducting should be done to manufacturer's specifications, with manufacturer-approved parts.
+Installed ducting should be done according to the manufacturer's specifications, with manufacturer-approved parts.

-Avoid installations near bedrooms or living rooms; if unavoidable, consider using noise dampening features in the space or isolate vibration if noise is a concern.
-Also consider homeowner comfort impacts of cold air exhaust.
+Avoid installations near bedrooms or living rooms; if unavoidable, consider using noise-dampening features in the space or isolate vibration if noise is a concern.
+Also, consider the impact of cold air exhaust on homeowner comfort.

-Refer to manufacturer's specifications for efficient mode operation.
+Refer to the manufacturer's specifications for efficient mode operation.